 - The school should ensure parents are fully aware of the points at which responsibility for the care of their child passes from them to staff and vice versa. - There are clear procedures for welcoming pupils into the school.
-The school doors are closed at 9:10am.
-After this time, pupils must report to the main school office via the main entrance. - Teachers are in their classrooms by 9:00am. - Registration is taken at the beginning of the school day and immediately after the pupils' return from lunch in order to ensure that all are accounted for - The main building only has a single access entrance via a reception desk.
+The school doors are closed at 9:15am.
+After this time, pupils must report to the main school office via the main entrance. - Teachers are in their classrooms by 9:00am. - Registration is taken at the beginning of the school day and immediately after the pupils' return from lunch in order to ensure that all are accounted for. - The main building only has a single access entrance via a reception desk.
 Signage directs all visitors to this entrance.
 Every visitor to the school is channelled through reception.
-Even when reception is not manned, reception remains the point to which all enquiries should be directed - Reception is a secure area and visitors cannot gain access to other parts of the school without being challenged or at least seen by a member of staff. - Main entrance doors are fitted with a remote access buzzer and magnetic lock and a camera so that visitors can be seen prior to being allowed entry.
-Only authorised visitors are allowed access.
+Even when reception is not manned, reception remains the point to which all enquiries should be directed. - Reception is a secure area and visitors cannot gain access to other parts of the school without being challenged or at least seen by a member of staff. - Main entrance doors are fitted with a remote access intercom and a camera so that visitors can be seen prior to being allowed entry and those who leave the building can be seen.